andycroll/andycroll.com/_posts/2021/2021-04-26-order-by-created-and-updated-with-a-concern.md

 This common refactor showcases the magic of multiple parts of Rails working together

-This refactor takes advantage of these useful features of the Rails framework to extract regularly reused functionality into one place.
+We've taken advantage of these useful features to extract regularly reused functionality into one place.
 You might see this referred to as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)-ing up your code.

 ## Why not?